How to Analyze a REIT

 Dividends

-A REIT’s current dividend yield alone won’t give you an accurate picture of what you can expect to receive from future payouts, though.
+Dividends are one of the things that make REIT stocks so attractive to many investors.
+However, a REIT’s current dividend yield alone won’t give you an accurate picture of what you can expect to receive from future payouts, though.
 You’ll want to look at the company’s dividend history and its payout ratio.

 Dividend History

 One important thing to look at is the history of the REIT’s dividend payouts over the past several years.
 Ideally, there would be consistent increases each year meaning future increases are more likely.
-Buying a REIT that has a 5% dividend yield at today’s share price could result in a yield of 8% in 10 years if the company increases its dividend 5% per year.
+Buying a REIT that has a 5% dividend yield at today’s share price could result in a yield of 8% in 10 years if the company increases its dividend by 5% per year.

 Payout Ratio

+The payout ratio for a REIT is based on its FFO per share.
+This looks at how much of the company’s FFO is being paid to shareholders in dividends.
 A high payout ratio could mean the dividend is at risk of being cut.
 Even if the REIT doesn’t cut dividends, it’s probably less likely that they will be increasing them.

 A lower payout ratio means the REIT’s dividend payments are well covered and the company is keeping more capital that it can use to grow.
 It also means there’s room for dividend increases.